 Groundwater is both a source of drinking water and a habitat.
 For Explorer Hotels, water is liquid blue gold that must be protected.

 The Alps are full of rivers, streams, lakes, and waterfalls!
-According to the German Alpine Association (https://www.alpenverein.de/artikel/fluesse-seen-wasserfaelle-in-den-alpen_5fe8369d-bce9-40e2-ad3c-6012b0a45b6f), there are 3,000 to 4,000 lakes in the Alps.
-The exact number is very difficult to determine because the lakes are subject to constant change.
-Some of Central Europe's most important rivers, such as the Rhine, the Rhone, and the Po, also originate in the Alps.
-This makes the Alps the largest freshwater reservoir in Europe, according to the German Nature Conservation Association (Bund Naturschutz): https://www.bund-naturschutz.de/alpen/wasser-in-den-alpen.
-The high mountains meet the drinking and industrial water needs of large parts of Europe.
+According to the German Alpine Club (Deutscher Alpenverein): https://www.alpenverein.de/artikel/fluesse-seen-wasserfaelle-in-den-alpen_5fe8369d-bce9-40e2-ad3c-6012b0a45b6f, there are 3,000 to 4,000 lakes in the Alps.
+The exact number is very difficult to determine because the lakes are constantly changing.
+Some of Central Europe's most important rivers, such as the Rhine, the Rhône, and the Po, also originate in the Alps.
+This makes the Alps the largest freshwater reservoir in Europe, according to the German Association for Nature Conservation (Bund Naturschutz): https://www.bund-naturschutz.de/alpen/wasser-in-den-alpen.
+The high mountains supply drinking water and industrial water to large parts of Europe.

 The four seasons play a major role in the Alps.
 During the winter, water accumulates in the mountains in the form of snow and ice.
 The water is stored in the Alps until the snow melts.
 The "Austrian Federal Ministry for Agriculture, Forestry, Regions and Water Management": https://www.generationblue.at/wasserwissen/naturgefahrwasser/schneeschmelze.html confirms: meltwater is important for groundwater recharge and therefore for the water supply.
 A winter with little snow can lead to bottlenecks at regional water suppliers.